xmlet/HtmlFlow/pages/htmlflow/features.md

 where the `onCompletion` callback signals to HtmlFlow that it can proceed to the next continuation.

+Alternatively, with Kotlin, you can avoid using the `onCompletion` callback.
+Instead, you can use a suspending lambda with the `suspending` builder.
+This allows your code to **pause** at the suspension point and **resume** automatically when ready.

 Next we present the asynchronous version of the playlist web template.
 Instead of a `List<Track>` we are binding to a [Flux](https://projectreactor.io/docs/core/release/api/reactor/core/publisher/Flux.html), which is a Reactive Streams [`Publisher`](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html?is-external=true) with reactive operators that emits 0 to N elements.